 A little sparkle and shine for materials and promotional channels

-We know that the foundation of a solid marketing plan includes defining your target audience, reaching them using your ParishSOFT tools, and engaging people through relationships (see It Starts with a Plan).
+We know that the foundation of a solid marketing plan includes defining your target audience, reaching them using your ParishSOFT tools, and engaging people through relationships.
 Once your plan is established, the next step is to get the message out.
 Let’s talk about marketing materials, tips for written and email communications, and determining the most appropriate channels to promote VBS.

 Mom, PLEASE sign me up for VBS!

 During a gathering for parents at my church, the speaker mentioned that as Catholics, we have a superpower in Our Lady.
 “Pray the rosary for your kids,” she said.
 Hearing it put that way lit a fire in me.
 How could I say no to what Mary is offering?
 Years later, my rosary beads get a lot of use, and I find myself meditating on the Hail Mary over my morning coffee, in my car, and all sorts of places.
 I pray for family, friends, neighbors, the women in my exercise class.
 Why did I buy in?

 That one simple statement pray the rosary for your kids was perfect marketing: targeted, meaningful, emotionally appealing, relational, shiny and sparkling in its beautiful simplicity and heartfelt honesty.
 This is your goal with marketing VBS.
 Understand what will appeal to kids and parents.
 Then create a message that lights the fire and has them rushing to sign up!